Shahadkariyambath/brr_assessment_todoList/README.md

     npm run dev

-This will start the development server and open the application in your default web browser.
+This will start the development server.

 ## Technologies Used